NTNU-IDI/mappe-2025-Ola-S-Berg/README.md

 The application is developed as a student project at the Norwegian University of Science and Technology (NTNU).

 ## Features
-In the latest v1.0.0 release, the following core functionalities are implemented:
+Since the latest v1.1.0 release, the following core functionalities are implemented:
 - Template functionality
   - Standard entry template
     - A standard diary entry with no special fields, great for everyday use